intel-analytics/ipex-llm/python/friesian/example/dien/README.md

 ```

 __Options:__
+* `input_meta`: __Required.__ The path to `meta_Books.csv`, either a local path or an HDFS path.
+* `input_transaction`: __Required.__ The path to `reviews_Books.json`, either a local path or an HDFS path.
 * `cluster_mode`: The cluster mode to run the data preprocessing, one of local, yarn, standalone or spark-submit.
 Default to be local.
 * `master`: The master URL, only used when cluster_mode is standalone.
 * `executor_cores`: The number of cores to use on each node.
+Default to be 48.
 * `executor_memory`: The amount of memory to allocate on each node.
+Default to be 160g.
 * `num_executors`: The number of nodes to use in the cluster.
+Default to be 8.
 * `driver_cores`: The number of cores to use for the driver.
+Default to be 4.
 * `driver_memory`: The amount of memory to allocate for the driver.
-* `input_meta`: __Required.__ The path to `meta_Books.csv`, either a local path or an HDFS path.
-* `input_transaction`: __Required.__ The path to `reviews_Books.json`, either a local path or an HDFS path.
+Default to be 36g.
 * `output`: The path to save the preprocessed data to parquet files.
 HDFS path is recommended.
+Default to be the current working directory.

 ## Train DIEN
 * Spark local: